Thomas Egerton, 2nd Earl of Wilton: Family

-After his first wife's death in December 1858 Lord Wilton married secondly Isabella Smith in September 1863.
+For some time before his first wife's death in December 1858, Lord Wilton had been having a semi-public affair with the disreputable Caroline Cook (also known as Nelly or Lilly Cook) as well as with Lady Ailesbury.
+He married secondly Isabella Smith in September 1863.
 They had no children.
 Lord Wilton died in March 1883, aged 82, and was succeeded in the earldom by his third but eldest surviving son Arthur.
 The Countess of Wilton died in January 1916.